Getting on and off the bus/tram

 Change is given on our buses and trams.
-However please try and have the right fare ready as this will allow you to board much faster – and it only takes a few people with £10/£20 notes to use up the driver/conductor’s change.
+However please try and have the right fare ready as this will allow you to board much faster – and it only takes a few people with £10/£20 notes to use up the driver or conductor’s change.

-All child single fares are a £1 per journey and are available from the first to the last bus or tram.
-We also have child tickets available for 24 hours, 1 day, 3 day, weekly and monthly.
+All child single fares are £1.30 per journey and are available at all times.
+We also have child tickets available for 24 hours, 1 day, 3 days, 7 days or 30 days.

-Dogs: We allow dogs on our buses, but in doing so you agree to carry it or hold it on a lead for the whole of the journey.
+We allow dogs on our buses, but in doing so you agree to carry it or hold it on a lead for the whole of the journey.
 Dogs are not allowed on seats.
-The fares for dogs is now 50p per journey from the 28th November 2015.
-There is also a Rover24 available from this date offering your best friend 24 hours of travel with you for just £1!
+The fares for dogs is 60p or there is also a Rover24 available offering your best friend 24 hours of travel with you for just £1 and a 7 Day Dog Ticket offering 7 days of travel for just £5.00.
 Woofing good value!

-Guide dogs or recognised assistance dogs travel free on both buses and trams.
+Guide dogs or recognised assistance dogs travel for free on both our buses and trams.